tonsky/uberdeps/README.md

 --deps-file <file>                Which deps.edn file to use to build classpath.
 Defaults to 'deps.edn' --aliases <alias:alias:...>       Colon-separated list of alias names to include from deps file.
 Defaults to nothing --target <file>                   Jar file to ouput to.
+Defaults to 'target/<directory-name>.jar' --exclude <regexp>                Exclude files that match one or more of the Regular Expression given.
+Can be used multiple times
-Defaults to 'target/<directory-name>.jar' --main-class <ns>                 Main class, if it exists (e.g. app.core) --multi-release                   Add Multi-Release: true to the manifest.
+--main-class <ns>                 Main class, if it exists (e.g. app.core) --multi-release                   Add Multi-Release: true to the manifest.
 Off by default.
 --level (debug|info|warn|error)   Verbose level.
 Defaults to debug